saidake/simi/simi-algorithm/README.md

     dp[i−1][j],                          j < nums[i]
     dp[i−1][j] + dp[i−1][j−nums[i]],     j >= nums[i]
 ```
-If `j < nums[i]`, the current element cannot be selected, ensuring that the sum of the selected numbers
+If `j < nums[i]`, the current element must not be selected, ensuring that the sum of the selected numbers
 in the array `nums` does not exceed `j`.
 if `j>=nums[i]` and the current element is selected, the remaining sum to find in the
 first `i-1` elements is `j-nums[i]`.
 if `j>=nums[i]` and the current element is not selected, the result remains the same as `d[i-1][j]`.

-When the index is `i` and the current value is selected, We need to check the first `i-1` elements
-to find the sum equal to `j-nums[i]`.

 Let's use the original example to demonstrate the execution process:
 ```text